NVIDIA/FasterTransformer/docs/t5_guide.md

 For those unable to use the NGC container, to set up the required environment or create your own container, see the versioned [NVIDIA Container Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).

-### Build the FasterTransformer
+### Build FasterTransformer

 #### Prepare

 You can choose the pytorch version and python version you want.
-Here, we suggest image `nvcr.io/nvidia/pytorch:22.07-py3`, which contains the PyTorch 1.8.0 and python 3.8.
+Here, for pytorch user, we suggest image `nvcr.io/nvidia/pytorch:22.09-py3`, which contains the PyTorch 1.13.0 and python 3.8.
+For tensorflow user, we suggest image `nvcr.io/nvidia/tensorflow:22.09-tf2-py3`, which contains tensorflow 2.9.1 and python 3.8.

     ```bash
-    nvidia-docker run -ti --rm nvcr.io/nvidia/pytorch:22.07-py3 bash
+    nvidia-docker run -ti --shm-size 5g --rm nvcr.io/nvidia/pytorch:22.09-py3 bash
     git clone https://github.com/NVIDIA/FasterTransformer.git
     mkdir -p FasterTransformer/build
     cd FasterTransformer/build